-Seeking to halt the “invasion” of dust-bowl Depression refugees in February, 1936, Los Angeles Police Chief James E. Davis declared a “Bum Blockade” to stop the mass emigration of poverty stricken families fleeing from the dust-torn states of the Midwest
+Seeking to halt the “invasion” of Dust Bowl Depression refugees in February, 1936, Los Angeles, California Police Chief James E. Davis declared a “Bum Blockade” to stop the mass emigration of poverty stricken families fleeing from the dust-torn states of the Midwest

 In 1931, a severe drought hit the Southern and Midwestern plains.
 As crops died and winds picked up, dust storms began, literally blowing away the crops in “black blizzards” caused by years of poor farming practices and over-cultivation combined with the lack of rain.
 By 1934, 75% of the United States was severely affected by this terrible drought.
 The region most affected – the Great Plains, included more than 100 million acres, centered in Oklahoma, the Texas Panhandle, Kansas, and parts of Colorado and New Mexico.
 These millions of acres of farmland became useless and soon, hundreds of thousands of people were forced to leave their homes.